114 Sponsored Online Programs Available

 MBA concentration areas vary between schools, so knowing what you are drawn to (what you want to emphasize in your studies) ahead of time could narrow down your choice of program.
-Choosing an emphasis or concentration may be one way to tailor your education to your own needs.
+Choosing an emphasis or concentration (or even a dual mba concentration) may be one way to tailor your education to your own needs.
 You may learn not only the broader business concepts but also the specifics of applying these within a particular discipline.
 A few possibilities for MBA concentrations might include:

 - General management

 Online MBA programs may be a way to cultivate some of the skills that are deemed useful for people who work in general business administration and management positions.
 Ten possible examples include[xv]:

 While earning an MBA is no guarantee of higher wages, the Bureau of Labor Statistics does indicate that in 2013, business, financial and sales occupations had some of the highest wage premiums for workers with a masters degree.
 They stipulate that securities, commodities and financial service sales agents had earned a wage premium that was nearly 90% higher than for workers with a bachelors degree.
 Furthermore, that many of these agents had earned a masters degree in business administration[xvii].